Azure-Samples/ms-identity-docs-code-dotnet/spa-blazor-wasm/README.md

 ## About the code

 This ASP.NET Core Web App is created using .NET Blazor WebAssembly.
-The app has two main routes, one is public while the another one is requiring the user to be authenticated in Azure Active Directory.
+The app has two main routes, one is public while the another one is requiring the user to be authenticated in Microsoft Entra ID.

 When a user logs out, their browser is redirected to a public route confirming the user signed-out.
 After signing in, and if they've not previously done so, the user is asked to consent to the app's request for permission to access their data.